Branuz/FoodHub/README.md

 Currently setting up the recipe modification functions and routes.
 Once the frontend and routing is done ill begin to add users, access permits etc..
 <h3>Currently working</h3>

-- Can create, update and delete recipes.
+- :heavy_check_mark:Can create, update and delete recipes.
-  - Will be changing the designs to much more specific ones soon since right now only id, body, title and date are part of the schema.
-To test this you can press the buttons "update, delete and add recipe"
+- :heavy_check_mark: Can create new account
+- :heavy_check_mark: Can sign in and logout
+- :heavy_check_mark: Warning is given if the username or password does not match
+- :heavy_check_mark: After login users token is saved in local storage untill logout

 <h3>Currenly not working</h3>

-- Headers Sign in link dont lead to anywhere but / untill i finish making account creation routing.
+- In the new recipe form for now only the "Title and Instructions" are fetched from the db and shown in the update screen.
+Rest of the forms information will be fixed to be fetched in nearby days.
+- New ingredients can be added but they are not yet saved in storage.
+- New db calls are done via sql commands but have not yet removed the old ORM technique.
+- User specific editing and deleting to be added.
+Now everyone can delete and update recipes.

 <h2>Purpose of the application</h2>
 The purpose of this application is to work as a easy to use recipe storing website where registered users can post/edit different food or drink recipes.